EWitting/dsait-4305-polymer-prediction/README.md

 # Setup

 1. Download uv from [here](https://docs.astral.sh/uv/getting-started/installation/).
 Run `uv sync` to install the dependencies.
+You need to manually install some dependencies such unimol_tools and huggingface_hub using `uv pip install`.
 2. Join the competition on Kaggle [here](https://www.kaggle.com/competitions/neurips-open-polymer-prediction-2025).
 Download all data and unzip it into data/raw.

 # Usage